 Since 2013, Montwell Commons has steadily progressed toward its original vision of creating a space for multi-use community gatherings.

 In 2016, a 1,000-year flood struck the Greenbrier Valley, devastating large swaths of the county, displacing over 200 local families, and killing 23 people across the state.
 The tragic events of June 2016 slowed progress on the development of Montwell Commons but highlighted an important community need.

 In the weeks after the flood, Montwell Commons served as a center for volunteer and donation organization, as well as resource deployment.
 Since then, Montwell Commons has regained momentum and begun its second phase of development, inclusion of a Disaster Support Center has become central to the vision.

 Support at Montwell Commons

-To address community needs during potential outages, Montwell Commons raised funds to purchase and install a 70,000 watt natural gas emergency generator.
-This enhanced infrastructure enables us to provide power to our partners so people will have a place to gather, eat, and literally recharge should we lose electric service.
+To address community needs during potential outages, Montwell Commons raised funds to purchase and install natural gas emergency generators to provide the Log building, the Clingman Center, and the Market building with uninterrupted power.
+This provides people with a place to gather, eat, and literally recharge should we lose electric service.

-Renovations to the Clingman Center include a commercial kitchen and ADA-compliant restrooms (plus one with a shower) to provide shelter during an disaster.
-The parking lots and Plaza offer large safe, well lit, and properly drained outdoor space where residents and resources can connect.
+The Clingman Center has a commercial kitchen and ADA-compliant restrooms (plus one with a shower) to provide shelter during an disaster.
+The parking lots and Plaza offer large safe, well lit spaces where residents and resources can connect.